nuxy/Steam-Input-Gamepad-Settings/Steam Controller Config/The Finals/README.md

 ## Notable differences from HPC layouts

-For the mostpart, the game is playable but there are noticeable differences between the game HPC integration and using a WASM layout.
+For the mostpart, the game is playable but there are noticeable differences between the game HPC integration and using a WASD layout.
 I have listed the ones I noticed while playing below.
 Note, this list will be updated as new issues arise.
 In most cases they can be mitigated using [Steam Input](https://partner.steamgames.com/doc/features/steam_controller) while others need to be addressed by the game developers themselves.

 ### Multipurpose buttons usage